ml4a/ml4a.github.io/_posts/2016-01-06-how_neural_networks_are_trained.md

  - use unsupervised pre-training layer (restricted boltzman machine) by layer before using backprop
  - backprop doesn't work well from scratch (because of vanishing gradient?)

+There are a number of important aspects about training -- you might have thought it's unfair that we predict training set -- after all it can just memorize them -- we'll get to this and other details of training in the [how they are trained].